 - Be mindful of your surroundings: Pay attention to the surface you’re walking on, and watch out for patches of ice or snow.
 Avoid walking in areas where the ground is uneven or slippery.

-- Warm up before exercising: If you’re going to be doing any outdoor activities that involve walking or running, make sure to warm up first.
+- Warm up before exercising: If you’re doing any outdoor activities involving walking or running, warm up first.
 Stretch your ankles and legs to increase flexibility and reduce the risk of injury.

 - Use walking aids: If you have difficulty walking or balance issues, consider using a cane or walker to provide support and stability.

-- Stay hydrated: Even in the winter, it’s important to stay hydrated.
+- Stay hydrated: Even in the winter, staying hydrated is important.
 Dehydration can cause fatigue and increase the risk of injury.

 By following these tips, you can reduce your risk of ankle strain and enjoy a safe and healthy winter season.